Roam-gg/Docs/docs/analysis-Mercury.md

 #### Channel Overrides

-Permissions are set serverwide but can be overridden in a channel to grant or remove permissions from users only in that channel.
+Permissions are set server-wide but can be overridden in a channel to grant or remove permissions from users only in that channel.
 Permissions for each role can be overridden within channels.

 ## Threads

 Sometime in a conversation users may want to respond to a specific message without clogging up the main channel.
 Mercury provides a way to do this through threads.
 Threads allow users to reply to a message in its on own dedicated channel with the option of also sending the message in the main channel.
-Threads can be joined by users, only users who have joined the thread will recieve notifications from it.
+Threads can be joined by users, only users who have joined the thread will receive notifications from it.

 ## Integration